 v. cashless payments are recommended;

-t. maintaining a distance of at least 1,5 metres between the audience and the stage/performers; in the case of concerts – at least 6 metres;
+r. maintaining a distance of at least 1,5 metres between the audience and the stage/performers;

 W związku z odwiedzaniem naszych serwisów internetowych możemy przetwarzać Twój adres IP, pliki cookies i podobne dane nt. aktywności lub urządzeń użytkownika.
 O celach tego przetwarzania zostaniesz odrębnie poinformowany w celu uzyskania na to Twojej zgody.
 Jeżeli dane te pozwalają zidentyfikować Twoją tożsamość, wówczas będą traktowane dodatkowo jako dane osobowe zgodnie z Rozporządzeniem Parlamentu Europejskiego i Rady 2016/679 (RODO).